mikablachut/Cinema-Room-REST-Service/README.md

 ### Return Ticket Endpoint

 Endpoint recives a JSON object with field token.
-If the program identifies the ticket to which the token relates, the seat will be marked as available and information about the returned ticket will be displayed.
+If the program identifies the ticket to which the token refers to, the seat will be marked as available and information about the returned ticket will be displayed.
 If the program cannot identify the ticket by the token, it will respond with a status code 400.

 POST method